Hiyori-API/hiyori-cli/readme.md

 - [ ] Kitsu Integration via REST API
 - [ ] AniList Integration via REST API

+## FAQ
+**Why does Hiyori Schema consist of metadata?**
+In the event an entry from a source does not contain relational IDs or mapping provided by sources, the metadata will be used to find the relation instead.

 ## WIP
-This is work in progress.
+This is a work in progress.